joheras/CytologyAnomalyDetectorPython/README.md

 cytology-anomaly-detection <path>
 ```

-where <path> is the path to a folder with two subfolders train and valid.
-The train folder should contain at least one imagen, and the valid folder contain the images to analyse.
+where <path> is the path to a folder with the images to analyse.